 If you already order a lot of products online through Amazon, then you’ll love how Amazon Prime will let you crank up your delivery speeds at reduced costs.
 If you live anywhere in the continental United States, you can have an order from Amazon on your doorstep in two days without paying any shipping charges.
 Also, if you live close to one of a handful of selected metropolitan areas in the United States, you can have any order over $35 delivered to you on the day that you order it, with no shipping charges!

-Amazon Prime subscribers can also watch a selection of free movies and TV show episodes online through Amazon Instant Video.
+Amazon Prime subscribers can also watch a selection of free movies and TV show episodes online through Amazon Prime Video.
 You can also listen to thousands of custom music playlists and radio stations, and over a million songs, via Amazon Music with an Amazon Prime subscription.

 We’ll cover watching movies and TV shows through Amazon Prime more thoroughly in our How to Watch Amazon Prime Instant Video on Computer and How to Watch Amazon Prime Instant Video on TV tutorials.